Stingers Basketball Previews

 The Stingers soon rebounded to win their next six straight regular-season games, only to finish with an 8-8 record and lose their opening-round playoff game 74-59 to Bishop’s.

-This year’s Stingers will look different as veterans Jean-Andre Moussignac, Taylor Garner and Zach Brisebois are all moving forward from the team.
+This year’s Stingers will look different as veterans Jean-Andre Moussignac, Taylor Garner, Zach Brisebois, and guard Adam Chmielewski are all moving forward from the team.

 In addition, the Stingers will have four new recruits from Quebec on their squad: CEGEP all-star forward Ken Beaulieu, guards Ricardo Monge and Garry Mersier, and 6-foot-10 centre Jean-Louis Wanya.

 The Stingers men’s basketball team will play a series of exhibition games and a pre-season tournament before hosting the Laval Rouge et Or in their season opener on Nov.
 6 at 8 p.m.

 The Stingers women’s basketball team, led by head coach Keith Pruden, will look to elevate themselves after an early exit from the RSEQ playoffs last season.